jwhowell/FantasyFootball/Notes.md

 ✅ End result: You have a Python system that **fetches data, scores players, sets your best lineup, suggests waivers/trades, and alerts you** — all automatically.

 ---

+current objective:
+* use sleeper API to view match ups for week one.
+  * use player ID from match up to get full name
+  * use full name to find stats from fantasy pro
+* Calculate score
+  * figure out how to calulate score from raw stats
+* compare to actual score
+* maybe start with just one player...